GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
+> ### An organisation that treats its programmers as morons will soon have programmers that are willing and able to act like morons only.
 >
-> ~ *Danny Hillis*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts